bellagracefinck/trend_cycle/README.md

 ### Designer prevalence prediction
 I initially trained the RNN on the full collection descriptions and attempted to predict whether or not the designer of a collection was part of the top 5% of designers by prevalence score.
 The model took a long time to fit and often ended up being overfit to the training data regardless of how I tuned the hyperparameters.
 I  eventually decided to switch the training data to the extracted fashion-specific terms from each collection and was quite pleased with the results.
 The model was faster, minimized both training and validation loss, and ended with a balanced accuracy score between training and validation sets.

+While the RNN is more complex, it has less interpretability than a simpler model like the Multinomial Naive Bayes model that I trained on the same training dataset.
+The NB model output includes coefficients that correspond to the words in the dataset and their respective probabilities.
+Because the coefficients are all calculated by taking the log of some value between 0 and 1 (the probability of class a given the word's presence in the dataset), all coefficients are negative.
+However they can be interpreted as such: the smaller the absolute value of the coefficient, the lower the likelihood; the larger the absolute value, the higher the likelihood.

 ## Conclusion
 This section summarizes the main findings of the study, restates the research question, and discusses the implications of the research for future research and practice.
 [NOTE: 1-2 paragraphs]

+One of the primary ideas for future research I'd like to personally expand upon is the idea of training a large language model on the dataset and using it for text generation.
+I'd like to use an LLM to generate a prediction for what the next collections from top designers will contain.
+Ideally, this would provide an opportunity to see if the patterns I've recognized in my research lend themselves in any way into the forecasting of trends based on designer class.
+It would also allow me to experiment with AI-based trend forecasting.

 ## References
 This section provides a list of all the sources cited in the paper, following a specific citation style (e.g., APA, MLA).